- Optimizely Feature Experimentation

-Visitors to your website are not all the same.
-They differ by plan type, language, and other characteristics.
-Sometimes, it's helpful to be able to segment the results of your experiments and Personalization campaigns based on these characteristics.
+Visitors to your website differ by plan type, language, and other characteristics.
+Sometimes, it is helpful to segment the results of your experiments and personalization campaigns based on these characteristics.

-For example, imagine that you run a subscription media site and you're experimenting with value messaging across the site.
-Your results show a "win," but you'd like to see how visitors on different plan types (basic, plus, and premium) responded.
-For a more granular view, you'd create a custom attribute for visitors' plan types, then use it to dive deeper into experiment results.
-Maybe you'd find that your change performs well for basic and plus plans, but premium users reacted negatively.
+For example, if you ran a subscription media site and you experiment with value-messaging across the site, your results may show a "win," but you want to see how visitors on different plan types (basic, plus, and premium) responded.
+To see a refined view, create a custom attribute for visitors' plan types, then use it to look deeper into experiment results.
+You may find that your change performs well for basic and plus plans, but premium users reacted negatively.
 This insight would influence your next round of experiments and decision-making.

 Create a custom attribute

-Go to the Audiences dashboard.
-Click Attributes > Create New Attribute.
+- Go to Audiences > Attributes > and click Create New Attribute.

 Create an audience

 After you create a custom attribute, you can target experiments or campaigns to visitors who have that attribute.
 See also Audiences.

 To use attributes to define an audience, follow the instructions.